ctwdtw/PLStrechyViewController/README.md

 [![Platform](https://img.shields.io/cocoapods/p/PLStrechyViewController.svg?style=flat)](http://cocoapods.org/pods/PLStrechyViewController)

 ## Description
-PLStrechyVieController is A simple view controller which contains a strechy UIView and a UITextField.
+PLStrechyVieController is a simple view controller which contains a strechy UIView and a UITextField.
 The strechy effect is a autolayout based animation and it support both portrait and landscape orientation.

 ## Demo